patrickgilsf/q-sys-ide-importer/readme.md

 Authentication is performed in Q-Sys Administator:
 ![Image](img/qsys-admin.png)

-If your core is authenticated, add these credentials to your .env file
+If your core is authenticated, create a file called `.env` at the root of the repo, and add these credentials to the file

 ```js
 QSysUN="TestUser"